 Catch a ride the “Outback Express Adventure Train,” which transports riders through the zoo’s “Wild Australia” exhibit.
 This exhibit features several emus and wallabies, as they live in the Australian outback.
 The train ride is the only way to see these animals in the zoo.

 Folsom Valley Railway is adjacent to the zoo and is a perfect place to end your day trip.
 This fun little train is the only 12-inch gauge railroad remaining in the United States.
 Open air rail cars are pulled by a real miniature steam engine along with a mile long track.

 This narrow gauge railroad is a sight to behold for model railroad fans.
 It’s well maintained by volunteers who strive to preserve the history of the rail in this area.
-See an amazing display of rolling stock, tunnels, buildings and more as you watch the train travel all about the tracks inside the museum.
+See an amazing display of rolling stock, tunnels, buildings and more.
+Train rides on select weekends during the summer season.
+Seasonal events year round.

 Western Railway Museum gives visitors the opportunity to ride historic streetcars and interurban electric trains from all over California and other western states.
 Streetcars loop the shaded picnic grounds.
 Interurban cars run over the restored main line of the old Sacramento Northern Railway.

 Yosemite Sugar Pine Railroad is an exciting 4-mile railroad excursion at Yosemite Park’s south gate on highway 41.
 Ride into history where powerful locomotives once hauled massive log trains through the Sierra mountains.

 San Francisco Zoo little puffer train is older than the zoo itself.
 It started out as tourist train that ran along the beach in Santa Cruz way back in 1907.
 In 1925 the little puffer started a 50-year run shuttling guest around the zoo.
 The train was retired in 1978 and returned to service at the zoo in in 1997.